Driftless Summer (Excerpt)

 A summer of ease and disease in Wisconsin's southwestern corner known as the Driftless area.

 Beth was upstairs in bed with her book and chocolates.
 She heard her husband swearing and what sounded like the couch being dragged across her nice oak floor, but made no effort to discover the problem.
 Crane had searched every room in the house, scattering piles of newspapers, looking in drawers and even under the pile of laundry before finally making it to the third level and their bedroom.
-Standing in the doorway he looked at his wife and smiled all cares forgotten.

 Beth smiled and cooed, âItâs about time you got home.
 Working on a case, were you?â